shahchiragh/File-Server/readme.md

 The program operates independently of a browser.
 Time on the messages should be encoded according to HTTP.

 Code Structure:
-1. FileServerApplication is Multithreaded TCP Server Application.
+1. FileServerApplication is Multi-threaded TCP Server Application.
 The folder consists of FileServerApplication.sln file which can be opened with a Visual Studio 2013+ versions.
 Also, it consists FileServeApplication folder which has Application configurations, form properties, etc.
 2. FileServerClient is TCP Client Application.
 The folder consists of FileServeClient.sln file which can be opened with a Visual Studio 2013+ versions.
 Also, it consists FileServeApplication folder which has Application configurations, form properties, etc.
 3. Both applications has usage of Sockets to accomplish TCP connection and does not use and HTTP tags or mechanisms.
-4. The FileServerApplication uses a hardcoded path "E:\\FT" for getting the files uploaded.
+4. The FileServerApplication uses a hard coded path "E:\\FT" for getting the files uploaded.
+(E:// is a root source in my project, you can tweak this path according your folder structure)
-5. The FileServerClient Application uses a hardcoded path ""E:\\FTDownload" for downloading the files at clients location.
+5. The FileServerClient Application uses a hard coded path ""E:\\FTDownload" for downloading the files at clients location.
 6. For above both applications, the path names can be changed at receivedPath for both the applications respectively inside Form1.cs.

 Run Code:
 1. To directly run Server, go to path ..\FileServerApplication\FileServerApplication\bin\Debug open FileServerApplication.exe

-2. 1.
-To directly run Client, go to path ..\FileServerApplication\FileServerClient\bin\Debug open FileServerClient.exe
+2. To directly run Client, go to path ..\FileServerApplication\FileServerClient\bin\Debug open FileServerClient.exe

 3. If exe's are not permitted to be executed then .sln files can be imported to Visual Studio and project solutions can be built and can be executed from Visual Studio.